 - The most essential and suitable advantages and disadvantages should be discussed regarding data collecting techniques, field research objective design, data interpretation, and place selection.

 - Development recommendations need to be presented, as well as the possible consequences of these changes.

 Types Of Data Sources You Need To Keep A Check On

 We all know the two types of data sources to be used in your IAs: Primary and Secondary.
 It is imperial to understand the role both of them play in your IB Geography IA topic.

-The collecting of both, qualitative and quantitative primary data may be required during your geographical fieldwork studies.
+Collecting both qualitative and quantitative primary data may be required during your geographical fieldwork studies.
 Your goal and fieldwork inquiry should decide the sort of data gathered.
-Measurements are used to acquire quantitative data, which may then be analyzed employi ng numerical and other methods.
+Measurements are used to acquire quantitative data, which may then be analyzed employing numerical and other methods.

-Qualitative data goes without the use of quantification and is gathered via witnessing or subjective assessment.
-Qualitative data can be obtained, tagged, and evaluated as needed, or it can be presented in the form of visuals or writing.
-Due to the obvious theoretical basis of qualitative data, there will be enough data for written analysis and conclusion.
+Qualitative data goes without quantification and is gathered via witnessing or subjective assessment.
+Qualitative data can be obtained, tagged, evaluated as needed, or presented as visuals or writing.
+Due to the apparent theoretical basis of qualitative data, there will be enough data for written analysis and conclusion.

 Primary = First-hand data and information you collect.

 This source entails collecting data from sources that have already been assembled in textual, numerical, or map format.
-Secondary data may be used to augment main data, but it should only serve a minor role in the research.
-All sources of secondary data ought to be cited to avoid plagiarism and penalty.
+Secondary data may be used to augment primary data, but it should only serve a minor role in the research.
+Secondary data sources ought to be cited to avoid plagiarism and penalty.